Afroamerican and African Studies (DAAS)

 Afroamerican and African Studies Advising

-The DAAS Advising Center (5511 Haven Hall) is staffed with faculty and staff eager to provide academic advising on the DAAS curriculum for any student interested in these fields of study, whether pursuing a major, a minor, or one course.
+The DAAS Advising Center (5511 Haven Hall) is staffed with faculty and staff eager to provide academic advising on the DAAS curriculum for any student interested in these fields of study, whether pursuing a concentration, an academic minor, or one course.
 Call (734) 764-5513 or drop by during the posted hours.
 The DAAS Advising Center also sponsors final exam study breaks, informational meetings on graduate study, and other such events.

 Afroamerican and African Studies Languages Taught